lrusso96/Cryptography/README.md

 This repo contains utils for class [1047622](http://danieleventuri.altervista.org/crypto1920.shtml) (prof. D. Venturi).

+## What do I find here?

-In particular it includes my solutions to:
+This repository includes my solutions to:

 * homework 1 & 2
-* some previous exam
+* some previous exams
 * some exercises of *Cryptography in Wonderland*

+and course notes by some other students.

+## Contributing

+Feel free to open PR, report issues and problems.